 Whenever I talk on instagram about working from home, or I post something from a nap time work session, people ask me what job I have that let’s me do that.
 The short answer is that in a few different ways this online world has become my full time job, and income.
 And I’m extremely grateful and feel very fortunate that I get to do something flexible that I really love to support our family.
 The longer answer is in lots of different bits, and don’t worry my parents ask me how it actually works and what I ‘actually’ do too – the online world is a weird one.

 I was the least techy person alive as a teenager (and beyond honestly) and I never would have dreamed my life would revolve around technology.
 Ever.
 But I love learning, and I love a challenge and I’ve loved getting to build a business that lets me be at home, hustle during nap times, and provide a bit for my family!
-With that said, I know money and social media can be a strange one for people so I wanted to be fully transparent and put it all out there.
+With that said, I know money and social media can be a strange one for people so I wanted to answer all the questions I know you have.

 1. Local sales